 Yes, there is.
 Aside from the usual internet acronyms like As Far As I Know or In My Opinion, Reddit has a lot of specific acronyms and expressions.
 Here are some useful ones:

 AMA: Ask Me Anything.
 People — generally those who are famous or have done something of interest — use this acronym on a submission to have a dialogue with redditors.
-There's also a subreddit dedicated to AMAs in which everyone from Barack Obama to NASA scientists to Bill Gates (who often participates) answers questions from users.
-To get an idea, here's a top 10 of best AMAs ,or just go to the subreddit here.
+There's also a subreddit dedicated to AMAs (opens in new tab) in which everyone from Barack Obama (opens in new tab) to NASA scientists (opens in new tab) to Bill Gates (opens in new tab) (who has done several) answers questions from users.

 ELI5: Explain Like I'm 5 (years old).
 If you have a question about a complex subject, use this to ask it.
-There's a subreddit for this, too.
+There's a whole subreddit for this, too (opens in new tab).

 EDIT and ETA: Edit and Edited To Add are expressions added to comments when people edit them.